 Aside from WNS, bats are faced with a variety of threats.
-Nearly 40% of the bats living in the U.S. and Canada are endangered or are candidates for listing, and nearly 1/3 of the 1,300 bat species in the world are considered either threatened or data deficient.
+Nearly 40% of the bats living in the U.S. and Canada are endangered or are candidates for listing, and nearly 1/3 of the more than 1,300 bat species in the world are considered either globally threatened (vulnerable, endangered, or critically endangered) or data deficient.
 This is largely due to the result of human activity including habitat destruction, pesticide use, climate change, wind turbines, and general fear.

 Bats seek shelter under peeling bark on dead trees.
 When trees are cut down, the homes of bats and their young are destroyed.
 Development of open spaces for roads or buildings, and draining of wetlands reduce natural habitat for bats.
 Fragmentation of land is dangerous to migrating bats because it alters their travel paths and makes migration more dangerous with less food and shelter available.
 Bats that roost in buildings are vulnerable to displacement during construction, and bats that roost in bridges are vulnerable during repairs and replacements.
 Cave-roosting bats are affected by reclamation of mines and closure of caves.

 Pesticides weaken exposed bats, and also make it difficult for bats to find healthy food to eat.
 Insecticides can cause bats to go hungry from the lack of insects available.